Study of disease in Black Herefords affects human health

 Hardin, who works full-time as a CPA for the Iowa Farm Bureau, eventually split the AI calves from the other calves, and realized the death rate was about 25%.

-“We knew at that point that we had an issue with genetics,” he says.
+“We knew at that point that we had an issue with genetics,” he said.

 He sold 8-Ball in 2014, but still did not realize he was an MSUD carrier.
 Semen purchased from another bull also carried MSUD, unbeknown to Hardin.